Xilinx/open-nic-shell/README.md

 [OpenNIC driver](https://github.com/Xilinx/open-nic-driver.git).

 OpenNIC shell delivers an FPGA-based NIC shell with 100Gbps Ethernet ports.
-The latest version is built with Vivado 2020.2.
+The latest version is built with Vivado 2020.x or 2021.x.
 Currently, the supported boards include

 - Xilinx Alveo U50, and